This article can also be found in the Premium Editorial Download "Storage magazine: Distance: the new mantra for disaster recovery."

 That's why the formation of a group of people who want to launch a storage networking user group (SNUG) is something we applaud.

 I spoke recently with Ron Durbin, who's driving this effort.
 He's an engaging fellow who came from the business community to the Information Storage Industry Center at the University of California, San Diego.
-His group has been able to get
+His group has been able

 They'll be launching a non-profit Web site--storagenetworking.org--later this year.
 They'll also be looking to launch the first local SNUGs in several cities, and ultimately a national SNUG.
 You can contact them at firstname.lastname@example.org.